 “Environmental Health have advised that subject to conditions that are set out in the noise report including that all doors and windows are to remain closed when the banqueting hall is in use and connected to a noise limiter there would be no adverse impacts in relation to the nearest noise sensitive receptors to the south and east of the site.
 Environmental Health have raised no objections to the conclusions in relation to noise from external conversation around the venue or from vehicles leaving the site during the evening.”

-The proposed development therefore complies with London Plan policies D3, D13 and D14 and Local Plan policy DM1.
+The proposed development therefore complies with London Plan policies D3 (9), D13 and D14 and Local Plan policy DM1 (C and D (h) in terms of noise from the inside of the building and guests and staff using the car park).
+Draft Condition [30] also requires compliance with the Noise Impact Assessment measures.

 Highways (Excluding Parking)